 All 645 evacuated from Wuhan test negative for coronavirus

-All 645 people evacuated from China's Wuhan city, who were kept in isolation at Army Base and ITBP camps, tested negative for coronavirus, the Union Health Ministry said on Thursday.
-It said that as of February 6, 1,38,750 passengers from 1,265 flights had been screened for novel coronavirus illness but no new case was detected.
+All 645 people evacuated from China's Wuhan city, who were lodged at the quarantine facilities set up by the Army and Indo Tibetan Border Police (ITBP) in and around Delhi, have tested negative for coronavirus, the Union Health Ministry said on Thursday.
+It said that as on February 6, 1,38,750 passengers from 1,265 flights had been screened for the nCoV illness but no new case has been detected.

 India has so far reported three confirmed cases of nCoV from Kerala.
-Three medical students studying at the Wuhan University who returned to India recently tested positive for the virus.
-Besides, 510 samples were tested by ICMR network laboratories, of which all had tested negative except for the three already reported positive cases.
+Three medical students studying at the Wuhan University, all natives of Kerala, who returned to India on their own recently and self-reported at a hospital in the state have tested positive for the respiratory virus.

-The three cases are clinically stable, the ministry said in a statement.
-It said that all 645 people evacuated from Wuhan, who were kept in isolation at Army Base and ITBP camps, tested negative for coronavirus.
+"All 645 evacuees from Wuhan, China have tested negative for novel coronavirus," the ministry said.
+A total of 1,202 samples have been tested as of Thursday which includes the samples of 645 people lodged at the quarantine centres set up by the Army in Haryana's Manesar and the ITBP in Chawla camp.

+"All the 645 people have tested negative.
+Samples of all these individuals will be re-tested on day 14 of the quarantine period," it said.
+Besides, 557 samples from suspected cases throughout the country were referred to ICMR network laboratories, out of which 510 tested negative and three were confirmed laboratory positive for nCoV.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)